THINNGO2511/THINNGO2511/README.md

 - 💻 I'm currently interning at NASA 🚀.
 - I'm also mentoring with Apple 🍎 through the Pathways Alliance Program.
 - This summmer, I will be working in Spacecraft Trajectory 🛰️ team in CD4
+- And I will be developing a new Large Language Model for Jacobs at NASA this Fall!
 ------
 **📧 Contact me**
 - Email: <a href="mailto:ngothinh2511@gmail.com">ngothinh2511@gmail.com</a>